 Ready to Apply For a Mortgage?

 If you are ready to buy a home and are in need of a mortgage, we can help you get the process started.
-Sammamish Mortgage has been helping borrowers across the Pacific Northwest for about 28 years, and we welcome the opportunity to help you as well.
+Sammamish Mortgage has been helping borrowers across the Pacific Northwest since 1992, and we welcome the opportunity to help you as well.
 We offer many mortgage programs to borrowers in Washington, Oregon, Idaho, and Colorado.
 Give us a call today to get your mortgage-related questions answered!